Pros / It chills low enough for sweet white wines.

 Verdict / The small but versatile Avanti EWC1201 has an impressive temperature range for a thermoelectric fridge.

 You can choose to display the temperature in either Fahrenheit or Celsius, and the controls also lock and unlock the unit.
-It isn’t easy for young children to figure out the digital combination to unlock the Avanti EWC1201, but teens likely will figure it out.
+It isn’t easy for young children to figure out the digital combination to unlock the Avanti EWC1201, but teens will likely figure it out.